 In the United Kingdom, quite a lot of vaccines are offered for free on the NHS according to the established vaccination schedule.
-This schedule includes everything from the first polio vaccine given to eight weeks old babies to the shingles vaccine offered to 70 year old.
+This schedule includes everything from the first polio vaccine given to eight weeks old babies to the shingles vaccine offered to 70-year-old pensioners.

 In addition to these vaccines, there are also vaccines that are only available on the NHS for those who fall into certain risk groups.
-Examples of such risk groups are people with certain underlying health conditions, pregnant women and health care workers.
+Examples of such risk groups are people with certain underlying health conditions, pregnant women and healthcare workers.
 For more information, contact your GP or the NHS.
-Within this group of vaccines, you will for instance find the influenza and whopping cough vaccinations offered to pregnant women and the TB vaccination available for free to people with an increased risk of exposure to TB infection.
+Within this group of vaccines, you will, for instance, find influenza and whooping cough vaccinations offered to pregnant women and the TB vaccination available for free to people with an increased risk of exposure to TB infection.
 Hepatitis B vaccination and chickenpox vaccination are two other examples of vaccinations that you may be eligible for without cost from the NHS if you belong to a risk group.

 Getting the appropriate vaccinations are only one of the health concerns that you should address before going on a vacation.
 You should also make sure that you bring enough of any medicines you are going to need (including the prescriptions for customs) as well as your hearing aid, your glasses or contact lenses and all other equipment you need.
 I recommend that you always bring more than you expect to need so that you have everything you need even if there is an accident or one of your bags get stolen.

-The prominent Swedish website http://www.linser.com recommends that you bring one box of soft one day lenses with you on vaccation even if you normally wear glasses.
+The prominent Swedish website http://www.linser.com recommends that you bring one box of soft one-day lenses with you on vacation even if you usually wear glasses.
 They argue that an unboxed box of lenses take very little space in your bag and is a good alternative if your glasses break during your vacation.
 You can use them until you get back home and can get a new pair of glasses from your optician.
-I think this is very good advice.
-I can see how it would be a God send to be able to pick a pair of contact lenses out of my handbag if my glasses where ever to break.
+I think this is excellent advice.
+I can see how it would be a Godsend to be able to pick a pair of contact lenses out of my handbag if my glasses were ever to break.
 I have started having a box of lenses in my handbag in the UK as well.
-This way i know that i will always be able to see.
+This way I know that I will always be able to see.

 Vaccines routinely offered to everyone in the UK for free on the NHS